 Fill in the database, by inputting the information for each field.
-If you don’t know some of them, or any of them, contact the host’s customer service to receive them.
+If you don’t know some of them or any of them, contact the host’s customer service to receive them.
 Once you’ve made the edits, click “save” and close the file.

 Uploading them directly into the primary root directory will allow your blog to be accessed through this URL: www.yourdomainname.com.
 If you are uploading the files to an individual folder, then the URL will be www.yourdomainname.com/myblog.

-What if this website was called OnBlastBlog.Blogger.com?
+What if this blog was called OnBlastBlog.Blogger.com?